 Eurogida – Vegan options

-We would never have known about this place if our lovely hosts hadn’t mentioned it to us.
+We would never have known about this place if our lovely house sitting hosts hadn’t mentioned it to us.
 Eurogida is a local Turkish market/grocery chain that reminds us of a large bodega in NYC.
 They have a deli section, a fresh bakery with great fresh Turkish breads, and lots of good produce.
 We picked up some cheap dates for our smoothies here, along with fresh pitas and rolls.
 We definitely recommend grabbing groceries here if you’re staying in Berlin for a bit – there are 13 locations spread across the city.

 Original Unverpackt – Vegan options